Back to School & Self-Care: Time-Saving Tips for Busy Parents and Kids

 1. Make it a Family Affair

 Plan family self-care nights where everyone participates.
 You could initiate a cozy movie night with healthy snacks or a relaxing spa night at home featuring DIY facials and massages.
-The bonding experience cultivates healthy habits and strengthens family connections.
+This bonding experience cultivates healthy habits and strengthens family connections.
 One way to do this is to take turns planning the self-care time.
-Maybe dad picks quiet fishing so you all pop over to the pond and see who can be the quietest the longest while waiting for a bite.
-Having all members of the family participate and appreciate how one activity gives someone else peace makes for stronger connections even if it isn't something that provides peace for everyone.
+Maybe dad picks quiet fishing, so you all pop over to the pond and see who can be the quietest the longest while waiting for a bite.
+Having all family members participate and appreciate how one activity gives someone else peace makes for stronger connections, even if it isn't something that provides peace for everyone.

 2. Set Designated 'Quiet Time'

-2. Explain What Self-Care is and Why its Important for Everyone
+3. Explain What Self-Care Is and Why It's Important for Everyone

-Its hard to participate in something we don't understand.
-Let everyone in on how self-care is not just an excuse to get away its a moment to breathe, a moment to relax, a moment to soothe our stress.
-Self-care takes on many forms from playing soccer for physical wellbeing to reading adventure books for expanding the the minds creative side.
-It helps us come back to life with more focus, energy, and an overall wellbeing boost.
-We only have 1 body and 1 mind so taking care of them by attempting to find balance between the ups and downs is important for our health.
-Everyone needs it.
-It just looks a bit different to each of us at different stages of our lives.
+It’s hard to participate in something we don't understand.
+Let everyone in on how self-care is not just an excuse to get away; it’s a moment to breathe, relax, and soothe our stress.
+Self-care takes on many forms, from playing soccer for physical well-being to reading adventure books for expanding the mind's creative side.
+It helps us come back to life with more focus, energy, and an overall well-being boost.
+We only have one body and one mind, so taking care of them by attempting to find balance between the ups and downs is crucial for our health.
+Everyone needs it; it just looks a bit different for each of us at various stages of our lives.

 The Benefits of Prioritizing Self-Care

 Prioritizing self-care during the back-to-school transition isn't just a luxury; it's essential.
-Really doing it all year is essential but the more stressful the time the more we need it.
+Really, doing it all year is important, but the more stressful the time, the more we need it.
 When you make time for your well-being, you're better equipped to be an active participant in your family dynamics.
-Many studies have shown the positive effects of self-care on the overall mental, physical, and emotional wellbeing of the individual practicing it.
+Many studies have shown the positive effects of self-care on the overall mental, physical, and emotional well-being of the individual practicing it.

 Embrace guilt-free self-care.
 The small changes you implement now can lead to a significant impact on your life and your family's happiness.
 By setting an example, you teach your children and partners the importance of balance and self-care for themselves as well.